Save Swanscombe Marshes

 Vision for Swanscombe Peninsula

-Update 28 July 2023: A coalition of charities write to Rt Hon Michael Gove MP, calling on him to use his powers as the Secretary of State for Levelling Up, Housing and Communities, to help secure the Swanscombe Peninsula’s future by revoking the London Resort’s planning status.
+Update 7th October 2024: A coalition of charities write to Rt Hon Angela Rayner MP, calling on her to use her powers as the Secretary of State for Levelling Up, Housing and Communities, to help secure the Swanscombe Peninsula’s future by revoking the London Resort’s planning status.
 With its Nationally Significant Infrastructure Status, the groundswell of support for a community and wildlife led Vision for the Swanscombe Peninsula cannot translate to action and commitment by decision makers.

 Known as Swanscombe Marshes, this urban wilderness is home to thousands of invertebrate species, including over 200 species of conservation concern.
 This outstanding assemblage is of national importance, ranking with our best invertebrate brownfield sites.
 It is one of just two places in the UK for the Critically Endangered Distinguished Jumping Spider (Attulus distinguendus), among the host of rare bees, beetles, moths and other invertebrates recorded there.